 Multi-cloud organizations face a common set of challenges.
 According to the HashiCorp 2021 State of Cloud Strategy Survey, the most significant challenge is skills shortages, followed by organizational process and consistency challenges.
-Of these, four challenges are most relevant to the new C2E world and warrant a deeper look.
+Of these, four challenges are most important for federal organizations in this new multi-cloud world and warrant a deeper look.